Panna Cotta with Peach Sauce

 Ingredients

-- 6 ounces (170 grams or 1 large) fresh peach, peeled and pitted, plus more for garnish (see note)
+- 6 ounces (170 grams) 1 large fresh peach, peeled and pitted, plus more for garnish.
+This is the weight of the peach flesh after peeling and pitting

 - 2 tablespoons granulated sugar